-[1] Federal Rule of Evidence 803(3) excepts from the hearsay rule "statement[s] of the declarant's then-existing state of mind (such as motive, intent, or plan) or emotional, sensory, or physical condition (such as mental feeling, pain, or bodily health), but not including a statement of memory or belief to prove the fact remembered or believed[.]"
+Federal Rule of Evidence 803(3) excepts from the general exclusion of hearsay "statement[s] of the declarant's then-existing state of mind (such as motive, intent, or plan) or emotional, sensory, or physical condition (such as mental feeling, pain, or bodily health), but not including a statement of memory or belief to prove the fact remembered or believed[.]"
+The "declarant" is the person who made the out-of-court statement.
+See Fed.
+R. Evid.
+801(b).

-[2] Indisputably, Wagner could have testified at trial about the impact the jail incident had on Vogel, how his mood was following the incident, how disturbed he seemed, and even what he thought happened to him during the incident, all without putting inadmissible hearsay before the jury.
+Indisputably, Wagner could have testified at trial about the impact the jail incident had on Vogel, how his mood was following the incident, how disturbed he seemed, and even what he thought happened to him during the incident, all without putting inadmissible hearsay before the jury.
 None of this testimony would have been put forth in order to establish the truth of what he had said.
 Wagner proposed to testify about how extremely delusional Vogel was following the incident, and more importantly, the emotional impact the incident had on him, including how humiliated he now felt by the pink underwear.
 She was not asserting the truth of anything that Vogel said had happened to him in jail.

-[3] Her testimony was admissible not to prove "the fact remembered or believed" but the "mental feeling" of Vogel.
-We have, as our dissenting colleague points out, stated that the limiting language of Rule 803(3) bars "'statements as to why [the declarant] held the particular state of mind, or what he might have believed that would have induced the state of mind.' " United States v.
+Her testimony was admissible not to prove "the fact remembered or believed" but the "mental feeling" of Vogel.
+As our dissenting colleague points out, the limiting language of Rule 803(3) bars "statements as to why [the declarant] held the particular state of mind, or what he might have believed that would have induced the state of mind."
+United States v.
 Emmert, 829 F.2d 805, 810 (9th Cir.
 1987) (quoting United States v.
-Cohen, 631 F.2d 1223, 1225) (5th Cir.
+Cohen, 631 F.2d 1223, 1225 (5th Cir.
 1980)).
-But our application of that language makes clear that the bar applies only when the statements are offered to prove the truth of the fact underlying the memory or belief.
-In Emmert, for example, the defendant sought to introduce his out of court statement that "he was scared because of the threats made by the agents."
+The bar applies only when the statements are offered to prove the truth of the fact underlying the memory or belief.
+In Emmert, for example, the defendant sought to introduce his out-of-court statement that "he was scared because of the threats made by the agents."
 829 F.2d at 810.
-Emmert was also interested in proving the underlying facts: that "the government agents [were] intimidating individuals who represented themselves as members of a Detroit Mafia crime family."
-Id. at 808.

-[4] Here, Vogel's statements to his sister were offered to establish his state of mind, not that he was raped - which was undisputedly false - or that he went through the dressout procedure - which was undisputedly true.
-Moreover, they were offered to show his state of mind at the time of the conversation, thus satisfying any contemporaneity requirement.
+Here, Vogel's statements to his sister were offered to establish his state of mind, not that he was raped or that he went through the dress-out procedure.
+The statements were offered to show his state of mind at the time of the conversation, thus satisfying any contemporaneity requirement.
 See United States v.
 Ponticelli, 622 F.2d 985, 991 (9th Cir.
-1980), overruled on other grounds by United States v.
+1980), overruled on other grounds by United

+States v.
 De Bright, 730 F.2d 1255, 1259 (9th Cir.
 1984) (en banc).
-Exclusion of this evidence was erroneous and fatally prejudicial.
+That Vogel was subjected to the dress-out was established by the testimony of the defendants' employees.
+The jury could infer the connection between the dress-out and Vogel's mental state.
+Exclusion of this evidence was erroneous.